igorline/slither_wiki/Home.md

 brew install graphviz
 ```

-Additionally, you can open dot files with xdot.
+Additionally, you can open dot files directly with xdot.

 To install it on Ubuntu, run:
 ```